PauseAI/pauseai-website/src/posts/summit.md

 description: What it would take to organize a summit on AI safety.
 ---

-_Update June 7th, 2023: UK is hosting an AI safety summit in autumn 2023._

 AI presents very real risks to humanity, including the [risk of extinction](/xrisk).
 Progress in AI capabilities is accelerating at a [frantic pace](/urgency), and we are not prepared for the consequences.
 AI companies are locked in a race to the bottom, where safety is not the highest priority.
 We need governments to step in and regulate AI development.
 This needs to happen on an international level.
 **The only way to achieve this is through a summit.**

-The primary goal of PauseAI is to convince one government to organize such a summit.
+The primary goal of PauseAI was to convince one government to organize such a summit.

-But what does such a summit look like?
+Just 5 weeks after the first PauseAI protest, the UK government has announced that they will host an AI safety summit in autumn 2023.
+This is amazing news, and we are very grateful to the UK government for taking this step.
+However, this does not mean that we're done.

+## What is a summit?

-Well, it will be a meeting of national governments, hosted by one of them.
+A summit is a meeting of national governments, hosted by one of them.
 A summit can take many days and will be attended by many people.
-Organizing it is a monumental task, and we are not experts in this field.
+Organizing it is a monumental task, and few people have the experience to do it as summits are not very common.

 The goal of the Summit itself is a _treaty_, which is a formal agreement between two or more states in reference to peace, alliance, commerce, or other international relations.
 In our case, the AI Safety Treaty should be an agreement between the participating states to pause AI development until the risks are better understood.